DefNotAvg/DNABot/README.md

 - [x] Add message forwarding capabilities so that all messages don't need to be visible to all users
 - [ ] Improve upon nearly non-existent error handling
 - [ ] Make message forwarding more robust
+- [ ] Improve upon removal of affiliate links from Slickdeals scraper

 See the [open issues](https://github.com/DefNotAvg/DNABot/issues) for a full list of proposed features (and known issues).